Decade of Decline

 2. Federal policymakers should require high schools to publicly disclose gender equity data about their athletics programs.
 Given the widespread lack of compliance with Title IX, it is particularly important for communities to have information about how their schools are treating boys and girls in their athletics programs.

 3. Urban schools, in particular, should redouble their efforts to increase the numbers of athletic opportunities that they provide to girls.
-This report reveals that all schools continue to shortchange girls when it comes to allocating athletic participation opportunities
+This report reveals that all schools continue to shortchange girls when it comes to allocating athletic participation opportunities.

 4. All schools should have Title IX Coordinators and should regularly conduct Title IX self-evaluations to ensure that they are complying with the law.